-It’s that time of year again – tax season.
-Taxes can often be a common area of concern for recently divorced couples and those with pending divorces.
-In this episode, Brian Walters and Jake Gilbreath address some of the most frequently asked questions they receive regarding taxes and how that can impact a divorce case.
+Taxes are often a common concern for recently divorced couples and those with pending divorces.
+In this podcast episode, Brian Walters and Jake Gilbreath address some of the most frequently asked questions they receive regarding taxes and how that can impact a divorce case.

 Your hosts have earned a reputation as fierce and effective advocates inside and outside of the courtroom.
 Both partners are experienced trial attorneys who have been board certified in family law by the Texas Board of Legal Specialization.